Mayor Lyda Krewson proclaims November 16, 2018 as “ST. LOUIS U. HIGH DAY” in the City of St. Louis!

 After the program, the school's many clubs, teams and musicians provided a variety of programs and live performances.
 Contributors and activities included the Chinese Lion Club, Circus Club, Prep News, SLUH Archive, robotics, student fine art, pianists, pep band, alumni musicians and the Jr. Bill mascot who posed for photos.
 Kids participated in festival games like basketball knock out, golf putt-putt, ping pong, pool, lacrosse, volleyball, home run derby, football field goal kick, soccer penalty kick and 40-yard dash.
 A kids corridor featured a duck pond, face painting and prizes.

-The evening concluded with a balloon Gratitude Glow, live music by the SLUH band and Blue Crew, and a fireworks display featuring a Guardians of the Galaxy soundtrack as a nod to writer/director James Gunn '84 and actor Sean Gunn '92.
+The evening concluded with a balloon Gratitude Glow, live music by the SLUH band and Blue Crew, and an impressive fireworks display.

 The oldest high school west of the Mississippi River, St. Louis University High began in 1818 as a Latin school for boys in a one-story house on the riverfront.
 Since then, it has experienced four name and five location changes, ever growing and adapting to meet the needs of intellectually gifted young men and their total formation.